How You Too Can Improve Your Perseverance Skills with these 10 Tips

 8. Priorities and proper prioritization

-Utilize the “Five Ws and One H” method to help you better decide how best to deploy your limited resources-time, mental and physical energy, money, and the likes.
+Utilize the “Five Ws and One H” strategy—Who, What, When, Where, Why, and How—to help you better decide how best to deploy your limited resources such as time, mental and physical energy, money, and other similar assets.

 9. Be adaptive to changing circumstances.

-Remember, always keep your eyes fixed on your goal while putting your plan in action, be versatile.
+Remember, always keep your eyes fixed on your goal while implementing your plan.
+Be adaptable.

 10. Know what’s within your control and what’s not.

-On the contrary, it enables us to objectively bring into focus, those areas which we should concentrate our resources and energy, where our efforts are most effective in helping us achieve our goals.
-Furthermore, knowing what’s within our control and what isn’t reveals to us those times when we need to take a step back; allow things to play out, while conserving our energy in preparation of the next challenge.
+On the contrary, it enables us to objectively identify the areas in which we should consolidate our resources and effort and where our efforts are most effective in helping us achieve our goals.
+Furthermore, recognising what we have control over and what is beyond our control reveals moments we need to step back and let things play out while conserving our energy in preparation for the next challenge.

 Conclusion